 Advice from Electrician in Birmingham Able Electrical : Thinking of upgrading your fuse board or having a consumer Unit Replacement?
 For many homeowners this can be a daunting job.
 Here at Able Electrical Contractors we can help make this process as painless as possible.
 Our aim is to inform our clients as best we can, to help them make informed decisions, whilst providing quality and affordable installations.

 In this article we will be answering common questions our customers normally ask us and will briefly explain our working process, from consultation to installation.

 Why should I have a Consumer Unit Replacement?

 Fire protection – Electrical faults are one of the major causes of house fires in the UK.
 Reports from fire investigators show a recent trend of increasing numbers of fires involving consumer units (fuse boards).
 Many of the fires were due to substandard cable connections which led to overheating of consumer units.
-The 17th Edition Wiring Regulations Amendment 3, which came into force in January 2016, saw the move from plastic consumer unit cabinets to a non-combustible material, such as steel, which will substantially reduce the risk of fire spreading.
+The 18 Edition , which came into force in July 2018, saw the move from plastic consumer unit cabinets to a non-combustible material, such as steel, which will substantially reduce the risk of fire spreading.

 Electric shock protection – Current 18th Edition consumer units have an RCD, or residual current device, which is a life-saving device, designed to prevent you from getting a fatal electric shock if you touch something live, such as a bare wire.
 It can also provide some protection against electrical fires.
 RCDs offer a level of personal protection that ordinary fuses and circuit-breakers cannot provide.